-Quantum Many-Body Physics and Quantum Information Research at Bielefeld University
+Quantum Many-Body Physics and Quantum Computing Research at Bielefeld University

 We are working on the development of methods for solving the quantum many-body problem, in order to describe the structure and dynamics of strongly-interacting systems, in particular atomic nuclei.